Contact Us Today (424) 372-3112

 Retain Powerful Legal Defense

-If you or a member of your family has been arrested and charged with voluntary or involuntary manslaughter you need to contact a criminal lawyer serving the the Los Angeles area as early as possible to start defense proceedings.
+If you or a member of your family has been arrested and charged with voluntary or involuntary manslaughter, it's crucial to take immediate action.
+Contact a criminal lawyer serving the Los Angeles area as early as possible to start defense proceedings and be proactive in your legal strategy.

 Contact Us Today